Advertisement of vacancy - Relaunch:

 - At least 7 years of professional experience in programme and/or project management under EU funded programmes within EU Member States and/or Candidate Countries and/or the IPA II Beneficiaries;

-- At least 5 years of experience as civil servant and/or any other type of employee or consultant involved in the establishment and/or the performance of decentralised implementation systems or indirect management for EU programmes over the last fifteen years.
+- At least 5 years of experience as civil servant and/or any other type of employee or consultant involved in the establishment and/or the performance of decentralised implementation systems/indirect management or shared management for EU programmes over the last fifteen years.

 In addition to the minimum requirements, candidates proving that they have acquired the following qualifications, skills and specific experience will have an advantage:

 - Professional accreditation by a relevant recognised institution in the field of auditing and/or accounting;

 - Fluency in any of the official languages of the Western Balkan Countries: Albanian, Bosnian, Croatian, Montenegrin and Serbian languages;